Zhong-Lab-UCSD/MultiQC/README.md

 # Abstract
-This modified version of MultiQC added a module named NuGEN_dedup, which would process the data of deduplication by using NuGEN set for the extracellular RNA project.
+This modified version of MultiQC added modules named NuGEN_dedup and FCount_cus
+- NuGEN_dedup:process the data of deduplication by using NuGEN set for the extracellular RNA project
+- FCount_cus: Count the number of genes that appear 0-10 times, 10-100 times and greater then 100 times.

 # Modified files:
+**setup.py** (~/MultiQC/setup.py) add
+- 'NuGEN_dedup = multiqc.modules.NuGEN_dedup:MultiqcModule'
+- 'FCount_cus = multiqc.modules.FCount_cus:MultiqcModule'

-**setup.py** (~/MultiQC/setup.py)   add 'NuGEN_dedup = multiqc.modules.NuGEN_dedup:MultiqcModule' to the entry_points section
+to the entry_points section

 **search_patterns.yaml**  (~/MultiQC/multiqc/utils/search_patterns.yaml)   add search pattern to the search_patterns.yaml.

-The format of utput of NuGEN deduplication is *_dup_log.txt
+The format of output of NuGEN deduplication is *_dup_log.txt* The format of output of FCount_cus is *.mergeCount*

 ```
 NuGEN_dedup:
     fn: '*_dup_log.txt'
+FCount_cus"
+    fn:'*.mergeCount'
 ```

 **config_defaults.yaml** (~/MultiQC/multiqc/utils/config_defaults.yaml)   add the module to the top of module_order in config_defaults.yaml